lbighetti/reservation-matcher/README.md

 You will first need to install the Quarkus Command Line Interface, you can read on installation instructions [here](https://quarkus.io/guides/cli-tooling).

-To build the application and generate the gRPC client stub and server base, run the command:
+To build the application and generate the gRPC client stub and server base, and run tests, run the command:
 ```shell
 quarkus build
 ```